dan-leo/masters/thesis/v8/4_results.md

 [](../../../masters/code/tests/plotterk/rxTimeNW_histogram.png)

 Outliers show RX time up to almost 400 seconds and majority when connected to Vodacom towers.
-It includes mostly the UDP packet tests and at ECL Class 1.
+It includes mostly the UDP packet tests and at ECL class 1.

 \begin{minipage}{1.0\linewidth}
 \begin{center}